Ranz-Lab/drosophila-snRNAseq/00_preprocessing/00_prepare_references/README.md

 ---

-## Scripts Included
+## Script Descriptions

-### 1. `mkref_splitpipe_ISO1.sub`
-- Prepares the ISO1 reference using the original BDGP6.46 genome and GTF.
-- Filters for protein-coding genes using `mkgtf_filter_protein_coding.sub`
-- Builds a reference with the Parse `mkref` tool.

-### 2. `mkref_splitpipe_A4.sub`
-- Uses Liftoff to map ISO1 GTF annotations onto the A4 genome.
+- `liftoff_annotation_A4.sub`: Maps ISO1 GTF annotations to the A4 genome using [Liftoff](https://github.com/agshumate/Liftoff)
-- Filters the lifted GTF to retain only protein-coding genes.
+- `mkgtf_filter_protein_coding.sub`: Filters any GTF file to retain `gene_biotype == "protein_coding"` entries using Cell Ranger
-- Builds the A4 Parse reference using the lifted annotations.
+- `mkref_splitpipe_ISO1.sub`: Builds the Parse reference for ISO1 from BDGP6.46

-### 3. `mkref_splitpipe_w501.sub`
-- Uses the w501 assembly and accompanying annotation GTF.
+- `mkref_splitpipe_A4.sub`: Uses Liftoff annotations and builds the A4 reference
-- Filters for protein-coding genes.
-- Builds the Parse reference for *D. simulans* w501.
+- `mkref_splitpipe_w501.sub`: Builds the Parse reference for *D. simulans* w501

-### 4. `liftoff_annotation_A4.sub`
-- Performs annotation transfer using [Liftoff](https://github.com/agshumate/Liftoff), mapping gene models from ISO1 to A4.
-- Ensures gene IDs are consistent across *D. melanogaster* strains.

-### 5. `mkgtf_filter_protein_coding.sub`
-- Filters any GTF file to retain only `gene_type == "protein_coding"` entries.
-- Used as a preprocessing step before `mkref`.

 ---

 ## Output

 Each script produces a strain-specific reference directory compatible with the Parse split-pipe workflow.
-These references are later used in demultiplexing and alignment steps under `00_processing/01_demultiplex/`.
+These references are later used in alignment steps under `00_processing/02_parse_pipeline/`.